prontotools/gravityformsconnectwise/README.md

 Changelog
 ----------

+= 1.2.9 =
+* Fix bug for create note in opportunity

 = 1.2.8 =
-* Fix bug for create note in opportunity and strip HTML tags when map {all_fields} in initialDescription for service ticket details
+* Strip HTML tags when map {all_fields} in initialDescription for service ticket details

 = 1.2.7 =
 * Not create new contact even client fills email in case-sensitive